 Looking to eat healthier?
 Maybe you’re Paleo-curious or interested in starting the autoimmune protocol?
 I thought it would be helpful to put all of my favorite resources in one place, so you can have all the tools I wish I’d had when I got started.
 From fermenting at home to hunting down grass-fed meat, this page will continue to grow as I find new educational, shopping, and recipe resources worth mentioning.

-Looking for Food Blogger Resources?
+Looking for Blogging Resources?

 Looking for Cleaning Resources?